Skip to Content

 Scarf knitted with colorful yarn

 Like most artistic, crafty hobbies, knitting is typically very personal and close to the heart.
 However, that fact does not preclude you from using a knitting machine!
+So, why not start with a SENTRO Knitting Machine and discover all the benefits a knitting machine can offer you?

 Check out our Beginner’s Guide To Finger Knitting for even more fun yarn craft ideas.